binkley/kunits/README.md

 [`Main.kt`](https://github.com/binkley/kunits/blob/master/src/main/kotlin/hm/binkley/kunits/Main.kt)
 for examples that caller does not code for generics.

-The "cow" mug for the project does not represent anything unless you're Scottish which I am not.
+The "cow mug" for the project does not represent anything unless you're Scottish which I am not.
 Still ... "ku-nits" is a bit like "coo-nits": _fleas on cows_[^1][^2].
 Working with less common units is like fleas on cows: managed and to avoid